doctest/doctest/doc/markdown/roadmap.md

     - get rid of local statics on the hot path - like in getContextState()
     - make a pool allocator for the ```String``` class - currently very unoptimized
     - add move semantics to the ```String``` class
+    - see how many times operator new is called during startup (or runtime?..)
 - mocking - interop with doctest (+ maybe send PRs with doctest integration info)
     - google mock
     - https://github.com/eranpeer/FakeIt